Dog owner searching for missing pet receives 'best news ever' after 18 days - NZ Herald

 Once she posted the good news to Facebook, Blackley received a call from the pet transport service who has since offered $3000 to go towards vet bills.

-Although the full extend of Lani's injuries are unknown, Blackley said she is grateful the dog is alive.
+Although the full extent of Lani's injuries are unknown, Blackley said she is grateful the dog is alive.

-Blackley said she went to "extreme lengths" to push her photos and story on social media in the hope someone may recognise her.
+Blackley said she went to "extreme lengths" to push her photos and story on social media in the hope someone may recognise the dog.

 "It was really hard to keep the faith but I didn't want to give up on her which has paid off."